lscalese/IO-Redirect/README.md

 ### Echo Redirect

-Redirect the output to a string and echo to the current device :
+Echo feature allows redirecting the output AND duplicates the write to the current device.
+For example, in a terminal :

 ```
 Do ##class(IORedirect.Redirect).ToString(1)